wenxus/wenxus.github.io/_posts/2025-06-01-royal-arches.markdown

 This was my first taste of a long ascent from Yosemite valley.
 Short approach, high-quality climbing, a full day among Yosemite granite.
 I'm grateful for John's partnership and for a climb that taught me something: I can study the topo, but I can't see every hold from the ground.
 At some point I have to start climbing and trust that I'll solve problems as they come and not let the fear of uncertainty distract me from the present moment.

-**Lesson:** Place protection during easy climbs, and double-check footing.
-Without that, I would have stepped into the void under some dead leaf and fallen more than 20 feet.
+**Lessons:** Place protection during easy climbs, and double-check footing.
+Without that, I would have stepped into the void under some dead leaves and fallen more than 20 feet.
 Also: eat more.
 I was definitely undereating—next time, more protein bars, fewer fig bars, and lunch before noon.